Barack Obama Says Cancel Culture Isn’t Activism

 As well as the former president, the third annual Obama Foundation Summit featured high-profile speakers including former US First Lady Michelle Obama, director Ava Duvernay and Pose star Billy Porter.

 Cancel culture, or call-out culture as it’s also known, is a form of public shaming that claims to hold individuals accountable for their actions – by calling attention to behaviour perceived to be problematic, usually on social media.

 It’s become more of a trend in recent years, as social media has become a part of our day-to-day lives and people have more access to celebrities than they used to.

-However, it’s only in recent months that people have began calling it out for being toxic, with activists such as Jameela Jamil recently claiming it’s ‘just about moral superiority’ and is ‘just a new way to attack each other’.
+However, it’s only in recent months that people have begun calling it out for being toxic, with activists such as Jameela Jamil recently claiming it’s ‘just about moral superiority’ and is ‘just a new way to attack each other’.